Originally published in April 2017, updated May 2020.

 How Your Heat Pump Reduces Allergens

-Central HVAC equipment keeps you comfortable by repeatedly cycling the air from the various rooms in the building.
-Every time the air passes through the air handler, dedicated IAQ products help reduce or eliminate a variety of contaminants.
+Central HVAC equipment keeps you comfortable by repeatedly cycling the air from the various rooms in your home.
+Your home’s indoor air can be circulated throughout your home up to eight times per hour when it’s running.
+Every time the air passes through the air handler, dedicated IAQ products can help reduce or eliminate a variety of contaminants.

 - Air Purifiers: Fortunately, pollen and most air contaminants are relatively large and range in size from 10-1000 microns in diameter.
 Trane filters are available in a variety of configurations, and advanced models can trap particulate matter less than one micron in size.

-- UV Lamps: Mold grows inside your evaporator coil, where the conditions are moist and dark.
-An ultraviolet lamp placed inside your ductwork will kill fungi and other biological allergens.
+- UV Lamps: Biologic particulates grow inside your evaporator coil, where the conditions are moist and dark.
+An ultraviolet lamp placed inside your ductwork will kill these biological allergens.

-- Mechanical Ventilation: Fresh air ventilators draw clean air from outdoors while simultaneously exhausting stale, polluted indoor air.
+- Mechanical Ventilation: Fresh air ventilators draw clean air from outdoors and conditioning it before sending it throughout your home by way of the ductwork.
+At the same time it will exhaust stale, polluted indoor air.
 Some models even include an energy recovery feature.

 Change Your AC Filter for Better IAQ